the impacts of teething

 “My number one baby-buy was a ‘teething necklace’,” says Lorna, mom to baby Cole.
 “Other teething toys he wasn’t that interested in, but this, which basically has big silicone shapes he can gnaw on, was a god send.
 He would chew away while I carried him and never had to worry about it dropping on the floor!
 One of my friends swears by cool carrot and cucumber sticks, too’.*

-As well as thinking about their gums, try and keep their chins free from dribble to prevent a rash appearing!
-WaterWipes are the number one choice for newborn skin, made from 99.9% water and a drop of fruit extract.**
+As well as thinking about their gums, try and keep their chins free from dribble to prevent a teething rash appearing!
+WaterWipes sensitive baby wipes are the number one choice for newborn skin, made from 99.9% water and a drop of fruit extract, while WaterWipes for Kids are just as pure, but with a little extra cleaning power for older children.**

-If none of the above helps and you are struggling to manage the trials of teething, speak to a healthcare practitioner who may be able to offer more advice to see you through.
+If none of the above helps and you are struggling to manage the trials of teething, speak to a healthcare professional who may be able to offer more advice to see you through.

 how long does teething last?

-The good news is, teething does come to an end, with most children having all their milk teeth by two and a half.
+The good news is, teething does come to an end, with most children having all their milk teeth by two and a half, according to the NHS.
 And while it’s not much fun at the time, there is something exciting about this milestone, watching your baby grow into a proper little boy or girl.
 All you need to do now is get them to brush their teeth…

 * Always check that a toy / item is suitable for babies to put in their mouth before giving to them.